niktion9/cse15l-lab-reports/LabReport1.md

 [user@sahara ~/lecture1]$
 ```

-Here is a codeblock, where I used the pwd (print working directory) command to check what the working directory was after the running the cd command with no arguments:
+Here is a codeblock, where I used the pwd (print working directory) command to check what the working directory was after the running the cd command with a directory as an argument:

 ```
 [user@sahara ~]$ pwd